ashleyncasanova/air-quality-project/README.md

 >Note: The ampersand (&) is not necessary, but is useful as it will run our virtual environment in the background, freeing up the terminal for other things.
 ___
 ### [How to close Jupyter in a Virtual Environment](https://youtu.be/DKiI6NfSIe8)

+\
+Part 1: **Shuting down our Notebook**

 Just shutting the tab does not close the notebook.
 It will keep running until we tell it to stop.

-There are three ways we can explicitly **shut down** the notebook:
+There are two ways we can explicitly **shut down** the notebook:
 1. by going to _file_ and selecting _close and hault_
 2. from the _dashboard_ by checking the box next to the notebook and clicking _shutdown_

-3. from the _terminal_ by deactivating our virtual environment
+ \
+ Part 2: **Exiting our Virtual Environment**

- After you **save** and **shut down** your notebook, you can exit the virtual environment by closing out the terminal.
-If we are still using the terminal we can just exit out of the jupiter notebooks part of it.
+ After you **save** and **shut down** your notebook, you can exit the virtual environment by:
+ 1. Closing out the terminal.

+ 2. If we are still using the terminal we can just exit out of the jupiter notebooks part of it...

  Since we are running this in a background job right now, we can run the command **jobs** to show us what jobs are currently running and we can see that we have a notebook running.